top of page

 The digital dollar

-The digital dollar can save the dollar via freeing it from private liability forms.
+The digital dollar can save the dollar via freeing it from private debt forms.
 Savers can safely store value at the central bank without undertaking a private borrower's default risk.
 Hence, the dollar demand would not be affected by the default risk of dollar denominated liabilities.

 The digital dollar would preserve the dollar demand via resolving the safe asset problem.
 Financial institutions cannot manufacture ample private safe assets due to the collateral limitation.
 The tranche system produces top rated assets alongside with a larger portion of lower rated assets.